-Greene has gone on to have a highly successful and decorated career as a photojournalist, capturing conflicts and historical moments all over the world.
-But his capacity to involve his viewers and tell a story began in a few humble nightclubs, many decades ago.
+Greene went on to have a highly successful and decorated career as a photojournalist, capturing conflicts and historical moments all over the world.
+But his life-long capacity to involve his viewers and tell a story began in a few humble nightclubs, many decades ago.

 A joy (and a trip) to read, experience, and revel in.
 Highly recommended.

 Editors’ note: Stanley Greene passed away in 2017.
 You can read more about his life in The Guardian’s obituary, among many others that were published in the wake of his death.